remix-run/remix/docs/guides/styling.md

    };
    ```

-2. Install the dependency:
+2. Install any desired PostCSS plugins.

    ```sh
    npm install -D autoprefixer
    ```

-3. Add `postcss.config.js` in the Remix root referencing the plugin:
+3. Add `postcss.config.js` in the Remix root with configuration for your plugins.

    ```js filename=postcss.config.js
    module.exports = {